pablo-meier/Pablog/frog-sources/posts/2018-01-10-blockchain.md

 but unless you address that pesky "society" and solve 3-4 other hard problems:

-- If the powers that be ever _do_ encouter a challenge, there's a good chance your New Effort will be a magical tech that prevents them from getting found out and murdered anyways.
+- If the powers that be ever _do_ encouter a challenge, there's a good chance your New Effort won't be a magical tech that prevents them from getting found out and murdered anyways.

 - Criminals who don't threaten the existence of the state enough to get the big